 You may contact your city or county office to learn about any equity program available for cannabis cultivation license applicants.
 Ensure that your cannabis establishment will be permitted in your proposed jurisdiction and complete any requirements before submitting a cultivation license application.

 The California Department of Cannabis Control (DCC) has also set specific requirements for standard operating procedures for all cannabis establishments, including cannabis cultivation facilities in the state.
-Per the DCC requirements, applications for cultivation licenses must be completed and submitted online at the California Department of Food and Agriculture website or by mailing a hard copy of the application to:
+Per the DCC requirements, applications for cultivation licenses must be completed and submitted online at the California Department of Cannabis Control website or by mailing a hard copy of the application to:

 Department of Cannabis Control